PJHkorea/time-density-tension/THEORY.md

 ===================================================================================================================
 ```
 #### Astronomical Characteristics of DDO154

-- Physical Properties: It practically lacks a messy central bulge, and the entire galaxy is essentially a gas-dominated disk, minimizing light distortion and dust interference.
-Thanks to this pristine state, the 2D Pure Complex Plane Laplacian Field ($\nabla\_{\perp}^{2}$) formulation achieves a near-100% computational match.
+*   **Morphological Profile**: The system exhibits a gas-dominated disk structure independent of a localized central bulge, minimizing dust attenuation and radiative asymmetry variables.
+Under these structural conditions, the 2D complex plane Laplacian field ($$\nabla_{\perp}^{2}$$) formulations map the observed mass distribution profiles.
-- Geometric Isomorphism: The physical radius of DDO154 and its corresponding gas density gradient form a perfect physical isomorphism with the geometric critical thresholds required by the $\exp(r^{1.5})$ screening function.
+*   **Geometric Isomorphism**: The physical scale length of DDO154 and its corresponding baryonic density gradient satisfy the structural boundary criteria defined by the $$\exp(r^{1.5})$$ screening function configuration.
-- Model Compatibility: Being one of the least contaminated and most transparent galaxies observed, it represents the most tightly conforming physical system for TDT model computations.
+*   **Model Observational Integrity**: Characterized by low baryonic contamination thresholds and high observational transparency metrics, this galaxy provides an empirical system to evaluate the kinematic constraints of the TDT model.
 ---
 ### tdt_sparc_frozen_validation.py
 ```text